 Their core plans are a nice way of giving individual investors control over their objectives, while still keeping it easy and hands-free.

 Best for Small Investments: Fundrise

 Best for Investing in Individual Properties: Groundfloor

-Most of the options we covered in this article allow you to invest in a portfolio of properties, but not individual properties.
+Most of the options we covered in this article allow you to invest in a portfolio of real estate, but not individual properties.
 Accredited investors have far more options for investing in individual properties, but for non-accredited investors, your options are limited.
-Groundfloor is the best choice if you want to invest in individual properties.
+Groundfloor is the best real estate crowdfunding site if you want to invest in individual properties.